Exercise 8.2: Consonant Practice 🅱️🅰️ #

 - Geoff: Mi piace il sole e il m___re.
 (I like the sun and the sea.)

-In Italian, some consonants change their pronunciation depending on the vowels that follow them.
+In Italian, the letters C and G change their sound depending on the vowel that follows them.

 - Gatto (Cat)